- CBD Oil in Florida: What You NEED to Know

 It was a momentous occasion.
 The trouble is, all other hemp permits are delayed until early 2020, at least.
 The USDA declared its intention to issue regulations in late 2019 to accommodate the 2020 planting season.
 It is a situation that is hurting prospective hemp businesses in Florida.
 Some entrepreneurs have relocated to states such as Pennsylvania because of the delay.

 At the time of writing, the FDACS is still establishing permits for private farmers.
-At present, the hemp program will operate under the 2014 Farm Bill’s regulations.
+And at present, the hemp program will operate under the 2014 Farm Bill’s regulations.
 We wish we could tell you how to apply for a hemp permit.
 Sadly, we don’t know because the FDACS is not accepting applications at this time.

 Is Marijuana Legal in Florida?